 If you work for a living and pay into the Social Security system, you are entitled to Social Security Disability (SSD) benefits if you become disabled.
-But many disabled workers who apply for benefits in Macon are turned down due to paperwork errors, incorrect documentation or a Social Security employee who doesn’t understand the medical condition.
-This can be extremely discouraging and frustrating when you’re already struggling to cope with an illness and make ends meet with no job.
-But you can get the benefits you’re entitled to.
+But many disabled workers who apply for benefits in Macon get turned down by a Social Security employee who doesn’t understand their medical condition.
 You need to talk to a Macon social security disability lawyer.

-At John Foy & Associates, we’ve got more than 20 years’ experience getting SSD benefits for our clients.
+At John Foy & Associates, we’ve got more than 20 years of experience getting SSDI benefits for our clients.
 We know how to prepare an application that gives the government the information it needs to approve your claim.
-We will put together the right documentation and handle your case through the appeals process if necessary.
-We’ll give you a free consultation to discuss your disability and explain your rights.
-Call us at 478-217-7042 and get your free consultation today.
+We will help you handle your case, even through the appeals process if necessary.
+Call us and get your free consultation today.

-- It’s not charity or a government handout.
-During your working career, you had Social Security taxes taken out of your pay.
-These taxes finance Social Security payments to retired and disabled people.
+- It’s not a charity or a government handout.
+During your working career, you had Social Security taxes taken out of your pay which financed Social Security payments to retired and disabled people.
 Because you paid into the system, you are entitled to benefit from it.

 - It doesn’t matter what kind of disability you have, so long as it keeps you from working.
-Your disability may be a chronic condition, a disease or an injury.
-It does not have to be related to your job.
+Your disability may be a chronic condition, a disease, or an injury.
+It doesn’t have to be related to your job.

 SSD is administered by the Social Security Administration (SSA).
-In Macon-Bibb County, the SSA routinely turns down applications, even when the applicant is clearly disabled and should be approved.
-You can appeal your application, but to succeed it is often essential to get assistance from an experienced lawyer.
+Unfortunately, the SSA routinely turns down applications in Macon, even when the applicant is clearly disabled and should be approved.
+You can appeal your application, but it is often essential to get assistance from an experienced lawyer to succeed.

 You probably qualify for SSD if you worked in the past but can no longer hold a job because of a medical issue.
 However, the SSA evaluates applications carefully, and you must prove that you are truly eligible.
 You will have to show that: